cbrun/cbrun.github.io/_posts/2015-11-11-eclipsecon-europe-2015.md

 Another talk, another subject : [IncQuery gets Sirius: faster and better diagrams](https://www.eclipsecon.org/europe2015/session/incquery-gets-sirius-faster-and-better-diagrams) where Akos Horvath from IncQuery Labs explored how Sirius could integrate with IncQuery to achieve a complete incrementality.
 As you may -- or may not -- be aware, Sirius is projectional and offers you a lot of flexibility in how you want your model elements to be projected in a diagram view.
 The downside of this flexibility is Sirius can't easily decide if there is a new node to create, to update, or to delete based on what has changed on the model.
 The only way to know for sure that something needs to be updated is to refresh it and see if it has changed in the process.
 That's why we work quite a lot on making sure this process is as fast as possible but IncQuery can helps when this "as fast as possible" is "not fast enough".

-If you are willing to spare some heap memory,  IncQuery can boost your diagram editor!
+In a nutshell : **if you are willing to spare some heap memory,  IncQuery can boost your diagram editor**!
 Have a look [on the slides](https://www.eclipsecon.org/europe2015/sites/default/files/slides/iqgetsSirius_eclipsecon_15_ha_final_0.pdf)

 ---------------------------------------